thehunmonkgroup/omnifocus-to-taskwarrior/README.md

-TaskWarrior cannot have projects with no tasks, nor does it have any outlining capability for tasks (tasks can be made 'dependant' on other tasks, but not simply live beneath other tasks in an outline fashion.
+TaskWarrior cannot have projects with no tasks, nor does it have any outlining capability for tasks (tasks can be made 'dependant' on other tasks, but not simply live beneath other tasks in an outline fashion).

 If you choose to keep a project hierarchy, here's what you need to know about the conversion: